Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 As time passed, I felt I had to do something more here at home.
 By that time I had met a few other affected families in the UK and Europe and we realised that we were often dealing with problems which were country-specific.
 We wanted to help other families as we ourselves had been helped.
 We also aimed to raise awareness in our countries so that boys would be diagnosed earlier.
 The Barth Syndrome Trust (UK and Europe) was born.

-Nearly ten years later, our son is at secondary school.
+Many years later, our son is now an adult.
 He has certainly had a few ups and downs along the way and he struggles with the extreme and unpredictable tiredness that often accompanies this syndrome.
 However, he is smart and fun and full of life and we are blessed to have him in our lives.
-He, along with all the other boys and young men in our group, are our driving force and our strength.
+He, along with all the other affected children and men in our group, are our driving force and our strength.
 They rely on us to find a treatment and a cure for them and, with your help, we know we will succeed.